Wasm plugin

 /*

-This returns an array indicating where the agent needs to call the corresponding Export function of the plugin.
+The returned array indicates the hook points where the agent should invoke the plugin's corresponding Export function.
 Currently, there are 3 hook points:

-HOOK_POINT_HTTP_REQ Indicates before the HTTP request parsing is completed and returned
+HOOK_POINT_HTTP_REQ Before returning after HTTP request parsing is complete

-HOOK_POINT_HTTP_RESP Indicates before the HTTP response parsing is completed and returned
+HOOK_POINT_HTTP_RESP Before returning after HTTP response parsing is complete

 */